Top 10 moving mistakes when moving home

 3. Make the proper estimation of the goods to be moved

 Figuring out the exact total volume of the items that need to be moved can be tricky.
-In general it’s a job best left to experts.
-Good moving companies will send a representative round to your home or apartment for an on-site appraisal before offering an exact quote.
+In general, it’s a job best left to experts.
+Good moving companies will send a representative round to your home or flat for an on-site appraisal before offering an exact quote.
 Beware of those who offer figures over the phone.
-You might end up paying a lot more the quoted amount.
+You might end up paying a lot more of the quoted amount.

 Most reputable long distance movers offer two levels of insurance policy.
 The standard one may not cover the full cost of expensive items.
 In fact, it almost certainly won’t.
 Always read the fine print carefully and asked pointed questions about insurance before hiring movers.
 Consider the higher level of cover if you’re entrusting any high-value furniture, works of art, or even expensive clothing to any professional moving company.

 5. Label your belongings so it’s clear what’s inside the box

 Labelling boxes carefully may add a little extra time to the packing and moving process, but it really is worth it.
 The time spent making sure each box is clearly marked with the type of contents and the destination room will be more than repaid at the unpacking stage, when informative labels make the job much easier and far more efficient.
 The right label will also make sure boxes containing fragile items are treated carefully and not stacked under anything heavy.

 6. Measure, don’t (under)estimate